docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 docker-mailserver provides you with the server portion, whereas "the" client can be anything from a console, text-only software (eg. [Mutt](https://en.wikipedia.org/wiki/Mutt_(email_client))) to a fully-fledged desktop application (eg. [Mozilla Thunderbird](https://en.wikipedia.org/wiki/Mozilla_Thunderbird), [Microsoft Outlook](https://en.wikipedia.org/wiki/Microsoft_Outlook)…), to a webmail, etc.

 Unlike the client side where usually a single program is used to perform retrieval and reading of emails, the server side is composed of many specialized components.
-"The" mail server is capable of accepting, forwarding, delivering, storing and overall exchanging messages, but each one of those tasks is actually handled by a specific piece of software, which must be integrated with one another.
+"The" mail server is capable of accepting, forwarding, delivering, storing and overall exchanging messages, but each one of those tasks is actually handled by a specific piece of software.
+All those "agents" must be integrated with one another for the exchange to take place.

 docker-mailserver has made some informed choices about those components and their (default) configuration.
 It offers a comprehensive platform to run a feature-full mail server in no time!